asyraf34/SystemD-/README.md

 Stay tuned!

 ## 👨‍💼👩‍💼 Team Members
-1. Asyraf
+1. Asyraf (Scrum Master)
-2. Danishi
+2. Danish (Secretary)
-3. Adib
+3. Adib (Developer)
-4. Aiman
+4. Aiman (Developer)
-5. Afiq
+5. Afiq (Developer)
-6. Hana
+6. Hana (Developer)

+### Roles details:
+Scrum Master --> Serves as a facilitator, coaching the team, and removing obstacles that impede progress.
+Maintainer

+Secretary --> Organize meeting schedule, time, and place.
+Write documentations like reports and `Sprint Retrospective`

+Developer --> Develop the game for every sprint

 ## 🏢 Jira
 We work on Jira Scrum for the software development agile process